Alaa Mhawi: Iraq U-23

 Alaa was called up to the Iraqi Under-23 squad for the 2016 AFC Under-23 Championship qualifiers against Oman, Lebanon, Bahrain and the Maldives in March 2015.
 He made his debut in Iraq's 4-1 win over Lebanon and played in ever qualifier, being instrumental to Iraq's qualification to the Under-23 Asian Cup.

 Alaa was part of the squad which went to Qatar for the Under-23 Asian Championship in 2016.
 He played in all of Iraq's matches, against South Korea, Uzbekistan, Yemen and the U.A.E. as the young side made it to the semi-final, where they were beaten by eventual champions Japan.
 In the third-place play-off, which Mhawi played in as well, against Qatar, Iraq won, awarding them with a spot at that summer's Olympics.

 As a result of his performance at the Under-23 Asian Championship, Mhawi was included in the squad that went to Brazil for the 2016 Rio Olympics.
 He featured in 2 of Iraq's 3 matches as they were knocked out at the group stage, despite being unbeaten.
 In Iraq's match against hosts Brazil, Mhawi's direct opponent was Brazil and FC Barcelona superstar Neymar, who was expected to be the star man in a Brazil demolition.
 Mhawi's excellent defending, and occasional attacking, however, prevented Neymar and Brazil from scoring in a match that saw even Brazilian fans applaud the Iraqi team after the match.
 Mhawi was also key in Iraq's draw with South Africa in their final match as the got knocked out, despite not losing a match.

 Iraq

 Alaa was called up to the Iraqi senior team following his impressive performances at the Under-23 Asian Championship and the Rio 2016 Olympics.
 On 21 August 2016 he made his international debut and won his first cap for Iraq against North Korea in a friendly match.
 Alaa has gone on to play in multiple World Cup qualifiers and friendlies for Iraq, establishing himself as one of the country's best right backs.

 Personal life

 Alaa is currently based in Baghdad.
-He is married and he has one daughter called rose.
+He is married and he has one daughter called Rose.
 His cousin is also a young professional footballer Amir Aldaraji.

 Playing Style

-Mhawi is a very good all-rounder.
-Despite being a right back, he can be seen scoring goals quite often.
-Although he is relatively quick, he hasn't got the explosive pace that a lot of full backs have, he makes up for that with his dribbling however, as he is very good on the ball going forwards.
-He is just as good defensively, stopping many wingers from getting into dangerous areas.
+Mhawi is considered a good all-rounder by sports statisticians, statistically scoring goals and making multiple defensive plays each game that prevent other teams from achieving scoring positions.